 As veteran Will Contest Attorneys, we get to see the good, the bad and the ugly side of people.
 From Sussex County in the North to Cape May County in the south, greed will often raise its ugly head when a weakened person with assets is susceptible to undue influence.

 Who Are Parties In a New Jersey Will Contest?

 The parties to a will contest may vary.
-Our will contest lawyers have represented heirs, descendants, family members who were excluded or received reduced amounts in the Will and charities or other non-profits who the deceased promised a share of the estate.
-If charities are involved, the attorney general may also become a party to the contest.
+We Will Contest lawyers have represented heirs, descendants, family members who were excluded or received reduced amounts in the Will and charities or other non-profits who the deceased promised a share of the estate.

-Because our will contest lawyers focus exclusively on this area of practice, their experience allows us to explain to the various options available.
+Because our Will Contest lawyers focus exclusively on this area of practice, their experience allows us to explain the various options available.
 We are not reinventing the wheel; will contests are an everyday occurrence for our firm.
-Before venturing into a will contest you should have a good grasp of the costs and the potential outcomes.
-Will contests are not for the light hearted, and they can become expensive.
+Before venturing into a Will Contest, you should have a good grasp of the costs and the potential outcomes.
+Will contests are not for the light-hearted, and they can become expensive.

 - A person took advantage of another’s weakened intellect and exercised undue influence to their advantage.